Montlake Playfield. Photo credit: Linnea Westerlind

 Lincoln Park, West Seattle

 Dozens of parks in the area have zip lines now, but Lincoln Park’s has been around for a long time and is still one of the most exciting.
 The ride starts out slowly but picks up speed before hitting the tire for a giant bounce.
+(The parks department has been replacing older zip lines with the new, slower style zip line, so ride it while you can!)
 Nearby you’ll find a wooden playground, sandbox and swings.
 The beach is also a fantastic play option, just a short walk down a paved path.
-Tip: Check out the interesting, hobbit-house-like restrooms near the beach.
+The park’s north playground (near the wading pool) was replaced in 2016 and is also worth a visit for its new zip line and treehouse-style climbing structure.

 Location: 8011 Fauntleroy Way.
-Park in the southern parking lot located at Fauntleroy Way S.W. and S.W.
+Park for free in the southern parking lot located at Fauntleroy Way S.W. and S.W.
 Cloverdale St. in West Seattle.
 Buses also run regularly along Fauntleroy Way S.W.

 Rainier Beach Playfield, South Seattle

 Location: 8802 Rainier Ave.
 S. in South Seattle.
 Parking is available in the lot near the playground.
-The South Henderson Street light rail station is located a half mile to the east of the park.
+The South Henderson Street light rail station is located a half mile to the east of the park, and buses stop outside the pool/community center

 Cowen Park, North Seattle